 If you purchased your iPhone within the past few years, it's likely to be unlocked, and free to use with any SIM.
 If your iPhone is older than that, it might be locked to a particular network/provider.
 But that doesn't mean you're stuck with that provider forever.

-You should be able to get your network to unlock your iPhone for you; often they'll do it for free.
-In fact, you might even be able to unlock your iPhone yourself.
+You should be able to get your network to unlock your iPhone for you; often the company will do it for free.
+In fact, you might even be able to unlock your phone yourself.

-In this article we show how to unlock all iPhone models including older iPhones such as the iPhone 5s, 6 and 6s, either with an unlock code from the network itself or by using a third-party service.
-We have a separate guide for those who wish to unlock an iPad instead.
+In this article we show how to unlock all iPhone models, including older models such as the iPhone 5s, 6 and 6s, either with an unlock code from the network itself or by using a third-party service.

 Is iPhone unlocking legal?